nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/Submissions/002722344_Rishi_Raghu/Assignment4/Readme.md

 **Resources and refernces I used for this assignment:**

-- Stanford Algorithms lectures and assignments
+- MIT NP Algorithms lectures and assignments
-- VisuAlgo.net/en
-- University of San Francisco Algorithms lectures and assignments( https://www.cs.usfca.edu/~galles/visualization/)
-- For definitions and use cases: Wikipedia​​, SaturnCloud​​, ScienceDirect,​Simplilearn​, Coding Ninjas​​, Programiz​​, and GeeksforGeeks​​.

 ### How I used the AI tools: